Atarashihi/WHSTechNotes/journal.md

 # December 1, 2025
  I'll be going pver the job details of a drone programmer.
 Drone programmers write code to control drone functions such as navigastion photography and mapping.
 Drone programmers are paid $137,441 a year on average.
 Required education includes a Bachelors with certifications in things like the FAA Part 107 remote pilot certificate.
 I wouldnt want thisa job in the future because while it does seem interesting, i have other paths im already interested in.

+# December 8, 2025
+ I believe the self driving cars might not recognize the bus stop signs due to the flashing lights on the stop signs reeflecting in the cameras on the car.
+Or the flashing lights are being treated like stop lights, where you only need to pause for a moment.
+To fix this I would have the car determine if the stop sign was connected to a bus or the ground or even a street light.
+The sensors must be determining that their is a stop sign, and not what kind of stop sign it is.
+Self driving cars can only be uisable when they have a full understaning of the world around them.